-There are multiple types of alimony you may be eligible for, including temporary, bridge the gap, rehabilitative, durational, and permanent alimony.
+There are four types of alimony you may be eligible for, including temporary, bridge the gap, rehabilitative, and durational.
 There are other terms as far as how much is paid and how payment is delivered.
 Working with a divorce lawyer will help you get the alimony you deserve on a payment schedule that works.

 How to Protect Your Child’s Well-being During the Divorce Process